-UltraLASIK uses the most advanced technology to achieve superior vision correction while ensuring the highest level of safety.
+UltraLASIK is to achieve superior vision correction while ensuring the highest level of safety.
 The new UltraLASIK, combined with the Custom Wavefront, is used to create an ultra-thin flap on the front surface of the eye.
 The 60 KHz laser beam will then pass harmlessly through the outer layers of the cornea to an exact focal point where the flap will be placed.
 The high speed pulses of the laser gives increased accuracy that allows the surgeon to place the flap at the most ideal position for best results.
 Also, the precision of this procedure minimizes the risk of complications allowing more people to be qualified for this treatment.

 After the flap has been lifted, cool laser pulses are used to gently reshape the cornea and correct the imperfections in your vision, making way for a virtually perfect eyesight.
 The flap is then replaced, acting as a protective bandage, healing on its own.